Automorphism groups of compact complex surfaces: Hopf surfaces

 Finally, we put together the information about automorphisms of surfaces of class~VII.

 \begin{corollary} Let $X$ be a minimal surface of class VII.
 Then the group $\Aut(X)$ is Jordan. \end{corollary} \begin{proof} If the second Betti number $\bb_2(X)$ vanishes, then $X$ is either a Hopf surface or an Inoue surface by Theorem~\ref{theorem:Bogomolov}.
-Thus the assertion follows from Lemma~\ref{lemma:secondary-Hopf} and Corollary~\ref{corollary:Inoue} in this case.
+Thus the assertion follows from Lemma~\ref{lemma:secondary-Hopf} and Theorem~\ref{theorem:IK} in this case.
 If $\bb_2(X)$ does not vanish, then the assertion follows from Theorem~\ref{theorem:class-VII}. \end{proof}

-\begin{remark} Except for Hopf surfaces, there are some other classes of minimal compact complex surfaces of class~VII whose automorphism groups are studied in details.
+\begin{remark} Except for Hopf surfaces, there are some other types of minimal compact complex surfaces of class~VII whose automorphism groups have been studied in detail.
 For instance, this is the case for so called hyperbolic and parabolic Inoue surfaces, see~\cite{Pinkham} and~\cite{Fujiki-ParabolicInoue}, respectively.
-Note that surfaces of both of these types have positive second Betti numbers (and thus they are not to be confused with Inoue surfaces studied in this section). \end{remark}
+Note that surfaces of both of these types have positive second Betti numbers (and thus they are not to be confused with Inoue surfaces introduced in~\cite{Inoue1974}).
+Also, automorphism groups of Enoki surfaces are known due to~\mbox{\cite[Theorem~3.1]{DlousskyKohler}} and~\mbox{\cite[Proposition~3.2(2)]{DlousskyKohler}}. \end{remark}